Samihooda28/VBA-challenge/README.md

 than i took photo where the for loop is ending for tiker,yearly change and percentage change

-i have also used the columnwidth funstion for some cells so that data fits alright and we can see the text clearly.
+i have also used the columnwidth function for some cells so that data fits alright and we can see the text clearly.